-"Cruising the Lycian Shore" is our first cruise in Turkey since October 2019, On this occasion, to give an impression of the experience, we are providing a kind of travel diary on our blog, following precedents from Greece and Ireland.
-Rather than describing every day in detail (you can check our itineraries on www.petersommer.com for that), every day we will pick one image we took that day, accompanied by some explanations and thoughts.
+"Cruising the Lycian Shore" is our first cruise in Turkey since October 2019, On this occasion, to give an impression of the experience, we are providing a kind of travel diary.
+Every day we will pick one image we took that day, accompanied by some explanations and thoughts.

 Yesterday, I described a day that did not go to plan but ended up with a beautiful surprise.
-Today did go to (the new plan) - and began with another beautiful surprise!
+Today did go according to the new plan - and began with another beautiful surprise!

 To cut a long story short, we did indeed visit both and both were lovely - especially the views from the castle at Kale!